 Animal and human studies conducted up until now have shown that pramiracetam has a profound effect on focus, improving learning ability, and enhancing long-term memory.

-It has been named “the strongest racetam” on the market, and rightfully so.
+It has been named “the strongest racetam” on the market.

 The daily recommended intake for pramiracetam, when used as a cognitive enhancer, is at 1,200 mg, split into two to three servings divided throughout the day.